 Carmel is a larger medium-sized city located in the state of Indiana.
-With a population of 88,713 people and 14 constituent neighborhoods, Carmel is the eighth largest community in Indiana.
+With a population of 99,757 people and 19 constituent neighborhoods, Carmel is the fifth largest community in Indiana.

-Carmel is a decidedly white-collar city, with fully 92.51% of the workforce employed in white-collar jobs, well above the national average.
+Carmel is a decidedly white-collar city, with fully 92.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Carmel is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Carmel who work in management occupations (17.05%), sales jobs (14.25%), and healthcare (9.62%).
+There are especially a lot of people living in Carmel who work in management occupations (17.51%), sales jobs (11.07%), and business and financial occupations (10.11%).

 Also of interest is that Carmel has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Carmel is a great place for families with children to consider.
-First of all, many other families with children live here, making Carmel a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Carmel has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Carmel is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Carmel’s overall crime rate is lower than average for the country.

-Carmel is a somewhat ethnically-diverse city.
+Carmel is a very ethnically-diverse city.
 The people who call Carmel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carmel residents report their race to be White, followed by Asian.
-Important ancestries of people in Carmel include Irish, English, Italian, and Polish.
+Important ancestries of people in Carmel include German, English, Irish, Italian, and Polish.

 The most common language spoken in Carmel is English.
 Other important languages spoken here include Chinese and Spanish.